rbitr/ChartS.css/readme.md

-## C💚SS.css - accessible html/css charts with markdown support
+## C💚SS.css (ChartSS.css) - accessible html/css charts with markdown support

 ## Features

-- Charts directly from markdown
+- Charts directly from markdown lists via `pandoc`
 - Retains accessible, semantic HTML
 - No javascript, uses only a small .css file
+- Parse with `pandoc` or use as templates

 ## Usage